Removed Features

 (str (slot-value data 'some-text)))))

-This will display form with single field.
-After form submit we'll see text with value submitted.
-DATA object here is a class created dynamically from view fields.
+This will display a form with a single field.
+After form submission, text with the submitted value will be seen.
+The DATA object here is a class created dynamically from view fields.

 :persistp nil

-in view definition is necessary, we don't want dynamic class to persist.
+in the view definition is necessary, as the dynamic class should not persist.

 There are options in MAKE-QUICKFORM for validation, control flow and other things.
-See MAKE-QUICKFORM documentation.
+See the MAKE-QUICKFORM documentation.

 Continuations-based tools

 Warning!
-Continuations support support was removed in the Reblocks fork.
+Continuations support was removed in the Reblocks fork.

-This feature will reborn as a separate library with a custom widget class.
+This feature will be reborn as a separate library with a custom widget class.